mmdev73/hrnet-lib/README.md

 * `(Intl.DateTimeFormatOptions)` dateOptions : The options to be passed to the `Intl.DateTimeFormat` constructor.
 By default is set to `{ year: 'numeric', month: 'long', day: 'numeric' }`.
 * `(string)` localDate : The date to be formatted.
 By default is set to 'en-US'.
 * `(string)` labelPosition : the label position.
 Three possibility : left, center, right.
 By default is set on left.
+* `(number)` initialDaysOffset : The number of days to offset the initial date.
+By default is set to 0.
 Exemple:
 ```JS
 // For Date picker component use